 Human factors is a scientific study that evaluates and understands human interactions in relation to other elements of a workplace system.
-It’s a profession that applies theory, principles, data and methods of design in order to optimize safety, human well-being and overall system performance.
+It applies theory, principles, data and methods of design to optimize safety, human well-being, and overall system performance.

-Human factor practitioners contribute to the design and evaluation of tasks, jobs, products, environments and systems in order to make them compatible with the needs, abilities and limitations of all people.
+Human factor practitioners contribute to the design and evaluation of tasks, jobs, products, environments, and systems to make them compatible with the needs, abilities, and limitations of all people.

-At WorkSafeBC, human factor specialists have historically used this approach to understand why workplace incidents occur.
-They examine why there was a mis-match between a worker/s and elements in their workplace system.
-The specialists evaluate how workplace factors influenced the decisions and actions of worker/s.
-Often, when a workplace incident happens, human error is seen as a cause.
-However, there are usually many factors that contribute to workplace incidents.
+At WorkSafeBC, the human factor approach is used to understand why workplace incidents occur.
+Human factor specialists examine the potential mismatches between workers and the elements of their workplace systems.
+They also evaluate how workplace factors influenced the decisions and actions of workers.
+Often, when a workplace incident happens, human error is seen as a cause, but there are usually many factors that contribute to workplace incidents.

 WorkSafeBC's human factors team carries out investigations of workplace incidents, conducts research, delivers education and training sessions, and contributes to health and safety resources.